KeithRochester/Standard-Monitoring-Framework/Documentation/Monitoring Types/Windows Command Monitor.md

 * Create/update **HKLM:\SOFTWARE\SMF\SCOMDiscoveryData\\##Business Service##\\##Environment##\\WindowsCommand** on the agent that will execute the command.
 [Example Registry Key](https://github.com/KeithRochester/Standard-Monitoring-Framework/blob/main/Documentation/Example%20Files/WindowsCommand.Reg)
 * Use the **SMF: Add Command Monitor** task.

+## Run As Account
+If the agents default action account doesn't have the required access to run the command a Windows run as account can be added to the **Standard Monitoring Framework Windows Command Monitoring Profile** run as profile.

 ## Windows Command Properties

 |Property|Description|